create3000/x_ite/docs/_posts/what's-new.md

 ### Bug Fixes

-- Fix bug in Browser Options when switching texture quality.
+- Fix bug in browser options when switching texture quality.
 - Fixed picking and Layout node.
 - Fixed bug with composite glyphs in Text node.
 - Fixed bug with data URLs.